onap/dcaegen2/docs/sections/services/ves-openapi-manager/deployment.rst

 prerequisites to work correctly:

 1) File with OpenAPI schemas mappings.
-2) Access to two ONAP services: SDC BE and Message Router.
+2) Access to two ONAP services: SDC BE and Kafka.

 These prerequisites are met by default when using Helm charts created for VES OpenAPI Manager in OOM.
 It's described in more detail in *Helm chart* section.